-Former "community faculty" appointment ranks "Clinical Instructor", "Clinical Lecturer" and "Preceptor" have been discontinued for all new medical faculty appointments.
-Former medical faculty appointees holding these ranks are to be offered new ongoing appointments at the Assistant Professor rank, provided they are still actively engaged with academic work.
-Similarly, former Clinical Assistant Professors are to be offered new ongoing appointments at the Assistant Professor rank (i.e. effectively re-appointed at the same rank but without the word "Clinical" in their rank titles).
+Former "community faculty" appointment ranks "Clinical Instructor", "Clinical Lecturer" and "Preceptor" and "Clinical Assistant" have been discontinued for all new medical faculty appointments.
+Former medical faculty appointees holding these ranks will have been appointed to an ongoing appointments at the Assistant Professor rank.

 Previous "community faculty" appointees were appointed on a defined 5-year term basis, with renewal appointments offered at the end of each term, provided they remained actively engaged with the College of Medicine.
-While their rank titles will remain the same for Clinical Associate Professors and Clinical Professors, the duration of their appointments will be converted from 5-year terms to ongoing status at the time of their next scheduled appointment renewal.
-New Assistant Professor appointees will be offered ongoing appointments only.
+While their rank titles will remain the same for Clinical Associate Professors and Clinical Professors, the duration of their appointments have been converted from 5-year terms to ongoing status at the time of their next scheduled appointment renewal.
+New Assistant Professor appointees are offered ongoing appointments.